Cultural Activist | Public Anthropologist & Cultural Producer.

 Social Art Network | 2020 – London & Brighton, UK / International.
 Social Art Network is a British platform of artists committed to building agency via art and social practice.
 Unapologetically political and unreservedly radical in approach and practice, SAN believes that the only creative response to our current climate is radical politics as art, understanding politics not as governmental parties but as the social collection of people, where true meaningful change is generated.
 In art, they state that this translates into emotional resonance with the state of our society and the crises that we collectively inhabit but it also translates into vision imagining new ways of living with one another, where creativity has always led the way in conceiving revolutionary routes.
 Created in 2017, SAN met early success launching the Social Art Summit in 2018, a national review of social practice leading to the artist-led national network, and expanding dialogue and a pilot for the world’s first Social Art Biennale.

-Featured image: Oskar Hansen’s open form theory presented at AICA congress in Wroclaw, Poland, 1975.
+Featured header image: Oskar Hansen’s open form theory / pedagogy presented at AICA congress in Wroclaw, Poland, 1975.

 –

-Mischief Makers at Brighton Pride parade featured in The Observer by The Guardian, and BBC News -UK, 2018.
+Mischief Makers at Brighton Pride parade ft in The Guardian, and BBC News -UK, 2018.

 –